qwshen/spark-flight-connector/README.md

 #### - Partitioning:

 By default, the connector respects the partitioning from the source arrow-flight end-points, data from each end-point is put to one partition.
-However, the partitioning behavior can be customized with the following properties:
+However, the partitioning behavior can be further customized with the following properties:
 - partition.size: the number of partitions in the final dataframe.
 The default is 6.
 - partition.byColumn: the name of a column used for partitioning.
 Only one column is supported.
-This is mandatory.
+This is mandatory when custom partitioning is applied.
 - partition.lowerBound: the lower-bound of the by-column.
 This only applies when the data-type of the by-column is numeric or date-time.
 - partition.upperBound: the upper-bound of the by-column.
 This only applies when the data-type of the by-column is numeric or date-time.
 - partition.hashFunc: the name of the hash function supported in the arrow-flight end-points.
 This is required when the data-type of the by-column is not numeric or date-time, and the lower-bound, upper-bound are not provided.
 The default name is hash as defined in Dremio.